 Here are some situations where you might want to block some requests:

 - Blocking ads and other third-party content (so the test focuses on just your website)

 - Blocking analytics

 - Blocking large images that are expected to change regularly and would cause unwanted alerts

-Note: while this will make your analysis results more consistent, blocking requests also means that the experience is less like that of a real user.
+While blocking requests can make your analysis results more consistent, it also means that the monitored experience is less like that of a real user.

 How to block requests

-- Set up a new monitored page, or click the Edit button in the top right corner for an existing page.
+- Set up a new monitored page, or open the Page Settings button in the top right corner for an existing page.

 - Click Show Advanced

-- Open the Request Blocking section and click New
+- Open the Block Requests section and click Add Request Blocking List

 Each line contains one request blocking rule.
 By default requests are blocked if the the rule contents appear in the URL.
 You can use